mattermost/docs/source/process/mobile-release-process.md

 1. PM:
   - Submit pull request for changelog
-  - Check the minimum version number and submit pull request to update
+  - Check the minimum server version required and submit pull request to update in fastlane files
 2. Dev:
   - Finish review of last pull requests for the current release and merge
 3. QA:
   - Confirm all pull requests merged into the current release have been tested
 4. Build:
+  - Create release branch for mattermost-mobile and mattermost-redux
   - Cut release candidate build